MicrosoftDocs/sql-docs/azure-sql/database/authentication-mfa-ssms-overview.md

 ## Azure AD B2B support

 Azure AD MFA also supports [Azure AD B2B scenarios](/azure/active-directory/external-identities/what-is-b2b), which enable businesses to invite guest users to collaborate with their organization.
 Guest users can connect to databases either as individual users or members of an Azure AD group.
-See [Create guest user in SQL Database and Azure Synapse](/azure/azure-sql/database/authentication-aad-guest-users#create-guest-user-in-sql-database-and-azure-synapse) for more information.
+For more information, see [Create guest user in SQL Database and Azure Synapse](/azure/azure-sql/database/authentication-aad-guest-users#create-guest-user-in-sql-database-and-azure-synapse).

 ## Connect using Azure AD MFA in SSMS